theswamphere/theswamp/brasstacks.md

 Nearest Regional Airports: KHYR (20m), DLH (60m), EAU (95m)

 # Cost to host a retreat
-While I'm fleshing out the rental process, budget:
-$15/person/day to cover food, lodging, and utilities for a summit gathering (I reserve the right to update these prices as I learn more.
-I am aiming for break-even.)
+If I know you, it's free.
+If we're a degree or two removed, please plan to buy or reimburse me for groceries, or let me know another preferred arrangement.

 # Cost to rent a rustic sabbatical cabin
-$200/month for a sabbatical cabin (food not included unless negotiated).
+$100/month for a sabbatical cabin (food not included unless negotiated).

 # Cost to rent on-premise
 4 bedroom, 2 bath lakefront house available to rent at $1k/month + utilities, starting Aug 1.
 DSL internet.